Updated on September 08, 2025 11:51:27 AM

 A divorce is a legal procedure that ends a marriage through a legal petition.

-There are several grounds for Divorce in India such as Cruelty, desertion, conversion, mental disorder, communicable disease and presumption of death.
+There are several grounds for Divorce in India such as cruelty, desertion, conversion, mental disorder, communicable disease, and presumption of death.

 A divorce by mutual consent or mutual divorce occurs when both partners want separation.